jackjliew/ai-openscale/wos-iam.md

 {: #platformrolestable1}

 For service access roles, which enable users access to {{site.data.keyword.aios_short}} as well as the ability to call the REST API, {{site.data.keyword.aios_short}} defers to the platform management roles that are listed in the preceding table.
-For information about assigning user roles in the UI, see [Managing access to resources](/docs/iam?topic=iam-iammanidaccser#iammanidaccser).
+For information about assigning user roles in the UI, see [Managing access to resources](/docs/iam?topic=iam-iammanidaccser#iammanidaccser){: external}.